cicirello/user-statistician/README.md

-__Show Your Support__: If you find the `user-statistician` action useful, please consider starring the repository; and if you use it for your profile README, please consider either linking the image to this repository, or otherwise indicating how it was generated.
+__Show Your Support__: If you find the `user-statistician` action useful, please consider starring the repository; and if you use it for your profile README, please consider either linking the image to this repository, or otherwise sharing how it was generated with your profile visitors.

 ### Table of Contents